What Is the Current Ratio, and Why Does It Matter?

 However, it's important to note that what constitutes a "good" current ratio can differ across industries.
 For instance, companies in capital-intensive sectors like manufacturing or automotive typically operate with lower ratios, as they often rely on long-term financing and have higher levels of inventory.

-Ford has a current ratio of around 1.2. which is relatively low compared to companies in other sectors.
-This is common in the automotive industry, where high inventory and long production cycles mean companies rely on other forms of financing, like debt or longer-term credit, rather than holding high levels of liquid assets.
+Ford: current ratio typically ~1.16–1.20 in recent years, adequate for a capital-intensive, inventory-heavy model.
+This is common in the automotive industry, where high inventory and long production cycles mean companies rely on other forms of financing, like debt or longer-term credit, rather than holding high levels of Liquid Assets.

 Current Ratio of Ford

 Conversely, service-oriented businesses with minimal physical assets may tend to have higher ratios due to fewer long-term obligations.
-Microsoft, for example, boasts a current ratio of approximately 2.5.
+Microsoft: current ratio ~1.3 - 1.4 (FY2025 MRQ), consistent with strong liquidity without excessive idle assets.
 As a software company, Microsoft has low inventory costs and fewer short-term liabilities, allowing it to maintain a stronger liquidity cushion without the need for significant long-term debt.

 A ratio significantly above 3 could indicate that the company is hoarding too much cash or other liquid assets, rather than using them for reinvestment or growth opportunities.